hefinn-lab/TSRCT-PCB-PID-Temperature-Control-Open-Source-Hardware/DEPENDENCIES.md

 - `Arduino.h`, `Wire.h`, `SPI.h`, AVR interrupt/watchdog headers, and standard C headers come with the selected board toolchain.
 - The modified MAX31865 driver is defined locally in both sketches. **No separate Adafruit_MAX31865, Adafruit BusIO, or PID library is required by these files.** Adafruit attribution remains required for the incorporated code.

-The exact Arduino IDE, megaAVR core, and installed LCD library versions used for the release build have not been supplied.
-Record these with the release rather than assuming the latest versions reproduce an earlier build.

 ## Matched files

 | Task | Arduino sketch | Python companion |